The majority of your visitors and a few of your repeat customers rely on your homepage to decide whether to buy from you.

 Cracking the Code to a High-Converting eCommerce Homepage

-Enough has already been said about how your homepage can be a critical real estate for your business.
 There are also several blog posts, such as this one by HubSpot, which talk about the essential things to include on your homepage.

-It’s true – homepages serve multiple purposes.
+This is because there are so many things your homepage can accomplish for your eComm store.
 Communicating a brand identity, leading visitors to the desired product and/or service pages, sharing company information, attracting visitors with engaging content and visual elements and CTAs, the list goes on.

 But none of these will impact your homepage conversion rate unless they provide tangible value to the end-user.
 To tie all of these to the final user benefit, you’ll need to get into the minds of your visitors.